Psychotherapy and counselling

 The terms counselling and psychotherapy are often used interchangeably to cover a wide range of talking therapies with considerable overlap.
 In certain situations, counselling is offered as part of the process of psychotherapy; whereas a counsellor may take a psychodynamic approach to working with clients.

 A practitioner's capacity to go to depth is governed in large part by the extent to which they have worked through key issues in their own personal therapy.
-A psychotherapist is their own primary 'instrument', and, while exploring past and future events, they help the client rediscover their 'aliveness' and embodiment by meeting the client in the present moment and provide healing through the spontaneous engagement of a co-created relationship.
+A psychotherapist is their own primary 'instrument', and so needs to address their own wounding to ensure they don't avoid what is evoked by their clients' suffering.
+They help the client rediscover their 'aliveness' and embodiment by meeting the client in the present moment—even in the exploration of past and future events—and offer healing through the spontaneous engagement of a co-created relationship.

 Key differences between counselling and psychotherapy